 In December 2020, the External Investment Manager entered into an investment management agreement with MS Private Loan Fund I, LP, (the "Private Loan Fund"), pursuant to which the External Investment Manager provides investment advisory and management services to the Private Loan Fund in exchange for an asset-based fee and certain incentive fees.
 The Private Loan Fund is a private investment fund exempt from registration under the 1940 Act that co-invests with us in our private loan strategy.
 In connection with the Private Loan Fund's initial closing in December 2020, we committed to contribute up to \$10.0 million as a limited partner and will be entitled to distributions on such interest.
 Certain of our officers and employees have made capital commitments to the Private Loan Fund as limited partners and therefore have direct pecuniary interests in the Private Loan Fund.
-In February 2022, we increased our commitment to the Private Loan Fund Fund Fund form \$10.0 million to \$15.0 million.
+In February 2022, we increased our commitment to the Private Loan Fund Fund Fund from \$10.0 million to \$15.0 million.

 Additionally, we provided the Private Loan Fund with a revolving line of credit pursuant to an Unsecured Revolving Promissory Note, dated February 5, 2021 and amended November 30, 2021 and December 29, 2021 (as amended, the "Private Loan Fund Loan"), in an aggregate amount equal to the amount of limited partner capital commitments to the Private Loan Fund up to \$85.0 million.
 Borrowings under the Private Loan Fund Loan bore interest at a fixed rate of 5.00% per annum and matured on February 28, 2022.
-The Private Loan Fund Loan was unanimously approved by our Board, including each director who is not an "interested person," as such term is defined in Section 2(a)(19) of the 1940 Act.
-In February 2022, the Private Loan Fund fully repaid all borrowings outstanding under the Private Loan Fund Loan and the Private Loan Fund Loan was terminated.
+The Private Loan Fund Loan Section 2(a)(19) of the 1940 Act.
+In February 2022, the Private Loan Fund fully repaid all borrowings outstanding under the Private Loan Fund Loan was terminated.